 The ZBA proposes two minor changes to the existing zoning, with changes to the performance standards to reflect the alteration to the lot pattern and ownership of the lands in the subdivision south of the Park and Ride in Stage 5.
-The ZBA will also capture an additional three blocks on the concept plan, Blocks 17-19, that is currently zoned DR. The intent of the application is to rezone portions of the subject site to permit both a street front and back-to-back form of townhouses.
+The ZBA will also capture an additional three blocks on the concept plan, Blocks 17-19, that are currently zoned DR. The intent of the application is to rezone portions of the subject site to permit both a street front and back-to-back form of townhouses.

 The subject site is currently split zoned Residential Density Third Zone Subzone YY, Urban Exception 2527 (R3YY [2527]), Residential Density Fourth Zone Subzone Z, Urban Exception 2528 (R4Z [2528]), Open Space (O1), and Development Reserve (DR).
-The application proposes to rezone a portion of the subject site from Residential Density Fourth Zone Subzone Z, Urban Exception 2528 (R4Z [2528]), to Residential Density Third Zone Subzone YY, Urban Exception XXXX.
+The application proposes to rezone a portion of the subject site from Residential Density Third Zone Subzone YY, Urban Exception 2527 (R3YY [2527]), Residential Density Fourth Zone Subzone Z, Urban Exception 2528 (R4Z [2528]) to Residential Density Third Zone Subzone YY, Urban Exception XXXX (R3YY [XXXX]) Residential Density Third Zone Subzone YY, Urban Exception 2527 (R3YY [2527]), and Open Space (O1).

 The new urban exception proposes to use the existing development standards found in the R3YY [2527] for back-to-back townhouse dwellings with a reduced front yard setback from 5m to 3m.
-The application will also rezone Blocks 17-19 from DR to (R3YY [2527]) to permit street front townhouses.
+The application will rezone Blocks 17-19 in Figure 1 from DR to (R3YY [2527]) to permit street front townhouses.
 The existing (R3YY [2527]) current permits this unit type and therefore will be used to zone these three blocks.
+A small portion of the subject site south of the park and ride will be zoned from R4Z [2528] to O1, which will bring the O1 zoning to the centre line of new proposed road, consistent with the rest of the site.